 Years before I came across scholarly research done on the Book of Mormon I was convinced that Joseph could not have written it.
 It seemed too complex, too detailed, to internally consistent.
 I am now convinced that the wealthiest, most intelligent and educated man on the planet could not have written it in the 1800’s, and probably could not even do so today.
 On the left panel at the top of this webpage I have included some of my favorite evidences and scholarly discussions on the Book of Mormon.
 They are well worth the investment of time to study.
-I’ve also created a convenient PowerPoint presentation summarizing many of these, and other, articles; the slides can be found here.
+I’ve also created a convenient PowerPoint presentation summarizing many of these, and other, articles.
+The slides can be found here: Church Evidences Summary.
 How could Joseph have included authentic Hebrew Chiastic poetry forms when they were not to be found in his King James Version of the Bible?
 How could he invent hundreds of previously unknown names only to have those names end up being authentic names found in the ancient world?
 How could he have included details of olive cultivation and olive culture when he lived in an area of the world that did not cultivate olives?
 How could he have invented a completely unheard of money system that ends up being a completely usable and plausible money system?
 How could he have invented the name of an obscure town on the Arabian Peninsula that ends up being a real town?
 The author of “Of Faith and Reason” states:

 “There are literally hundreds of correlations between the things that Joseph Smith brought to Mormonism and things we find in ancient history –things that were unknown in Joseph’s era and vicinity… Critics must deal with the growing number of bull’s-eyes.
 Generally critics argue that Joseph made lucky guesses, or that any parallels are simply coincidental.
 But when we recognize the number of things that Joseph got right, the odds of so many lucky guesses and coincidences become staggering.”
 (Michael Ash, “Shaken Faith Syndrome”)